flsilves/CarND-Behavioral-Cloning-P3/readme.md

 Videos of the laps using the provided model available here: [Track1](./video_track1.mp4) and [Track2](./video_track2.mp4).

 The vehicle is able to successfully complete the two tracks in safety.
-However, specially in `track2` by displacing manually the vehicle before sharp curves and thus changing the attack angle, the vehicle understeers and goes out of track.
+However, especially in `track2` by displacing manually the vehicle before sharp curves and thus changing the attack angle, the vehicle understeers and goes out of track.
 This could be improved by providing a more uniform dataset, in this case by providing more images where the steering angle is higher than 15º (mod).